chronoz134/Java-Framework/README.md

         -line 31-33 added fields for min and max inventory with min annotation for spring -line 47-48, 56-57 added constructors for min and max inv.
-        -line 104-120 added getters and setters for both min and max inv bootstrapdata.java
+        -line 104-120 added getters and setters for both min and max inv -line 130-133 method to validate inventory is within min and max parameters bootstrapdata.java
         lines 108-109, 94-95, 79-80, 64-65, 47-48: added min and max inventory values to sample inventory.
     outsourcedpartform.html